 Team GB Olympics diving hero Tom Daley returned to action with victory alongside Jack Laugher

-Olympic bronze medallist Tom Daley returned to winning ways as he won the three-metre springboard synchro alongside Jack Laugher at the World Junior Diving Championships in Adelaide.
+Tom Daley returned to winning ways in the 3m springboard synchro at the World Junior Championships.

 The poster boy of the London 2012 Games, made his first appearance since the emotional medal-winning scenes at the Aquatics Centre in the summer.

 Daley secured his first junior world title as he continued a successful year, in which he has also been crowned European and World Series platform champion.

 The victory was Laugher's second title in as many days, following his win in the individual 3m springboard on Monday, the opening day of competition.

 Tipped as a future world champion by American diving legend Greg Louganis, the 17-year-old Ripon diver has now won four junior world crowns.

 Laugher and Daley destroyed their opponents with a score of 338.85, with Russian duo Maxim Popkov and Ilia Kuzmin their closest challengers 30.83 behind.

 For Daley, it was an uncommon appearance on the springboard however it signalled a possible future route for the Plymouth diver.
 The duo only began training together for the synchro after the Olympic Games.